 When arranging your flights we suggest that you arrive the day before your safari begins.
 Return flights can be arranged to depart from the day after your safari is scheduled to end.
-Remeber we arrive into Cape Town on the last day of the tour, so you may like to allow a couple of days to explore the city and its surrounds before booking your onward flight.
+We arrive into Cape Town on day 75 of the tour, so you may like to allow an extra couple of days to explore the city and its surrounds before booking your onward flight as there is so much to see and do.